Oneflow-Inc/libai/docs/source/tutorials/Training.md

 # Training

-To run training, we highly recommend users to use standardized “trainer” in LiBai
+To run training, we highly recommend users to use the standardized `trainer` in LiBai

 ## Trainer Abstraction

-We provide a standardized “trainer” abstraction with a hook system that helps simplify the standard training behavior.
+We provide a standardized `trainer` abstraction with a hook system that helps to simplify the standard training behavior.

 DefaultTrainer is initialized from lazy config system, used by `tools/train_net.py` and many scripts.
 It includes many standard default behaviors that one might want to opt in, including default configurations for optimizer, learning rate schedule, logging, evaluation, checkpointing etc.